connectjunkie/homebridge-beoplay/README.md

 This will have some side effects though - Siri will mute the speaker if you say "Turn off the lights" and will change the volume if you say "Dim the lights to 20%".

+## Mode parameter

+The plugin will mute the speaker by default.
+By setting "mode" to "power" the plugin will instead put the speaker into standby mode instead of muting.
+This may be preferable, depending on what speaker behaviour you are looking for.

 # Credits
 This plugin started life as a fork of the [homebridge-http-speaker](https://github.com/Supereg/homebridge-http-speaker) plugin by Supereg

-Code for the Lightbulb implementation is derived from a [fork of homebridge-sonos](https://github.com/dominicstelljes/homebridge-sonos) by Dominic Stelljes.
+Inspiration for the Lightbulb implementation is derived from a [fork of homebridge-sonos](https://github.com/dominicstelljes/homebridge-sonos) by Dominic Stelljes.